usman-wf/linux-ctfs/README.md

 **Hint:** Linux has a built-in command for base64 decoding.
 How can you use it to decode the contents of a file?

+## Challenge 8: SSH Key Authentication

+**Objective:** Configure SSH key-based authentication for secure access to the server.

+**Skills tested:**

+- SSH key generation
+- File permissions
+- Understanding of SSH configuration
+- Basic security practices

+**Hint:**

+- SSH keys need specific permissions to work
+- The .ssh directory is hidden
+- Check the permissions of your key files
+- Look for hidden files in the .ssh directory

 ## General Tips:

 1. Make use of man pages (e.g., man ls) to learn more about command options.